 Frames…

-This site uses frames and will not work on versions of Internet Explorer or
+This site still uses frames and will not work on versions of Internet Explorer or

 Netscape prior to v3.
-Please note that because the top frame refreshes twice
+Please note that because the top frame refreshes once

 in the first minute of your visit, if you are in the habit of navigating using